A reduction theorem for the blockwise Navarro Alperin weight conjecture via H-triples: The inductive BNAW condition for finite non-abelian simple groups of Lie type at their defing characteristic

 Since $\N_A(\bar Q)$ and $\N_{\widetilde{G}/Z}(\bar Q)$ afford the same automorphism group of $\bar S$ (see the proof of \cite[Proposition 9.1]{FFZ} for details), by Theorem \ref{thm:butterfly}, we have Then \ref{equ:p9.1} follows from Lemma \ref{lem:H-tri.lift}.
 This completes proof of the proposition. \end{proof}

-By \cite[Corollary 10.4]{FFZ}, the inductive GAW condition holds for simple groups with a cyclic Sylow $p$-subgroup and a cyclic outer automorphism group.
-We show that, in this situation, the inductive BGAW condition also holds.
+By \cite[Corollary 10.4]{FFZ}, the inductive NAW condition holds for simple groups with a cyclic Sylow $p$-subgroup and a cyclic outer automorphism group.
+We show that, in this situation, the inductive BNAW condition also holds.
 We need to strengthen \cite[Proposition 10.3]{FFZ} slightly.
 Let $G$ be a finite group and $Q$ be $p$-subgroup of $G$.
 We denote by $\IBrd(G \which Q)$ the set of irreducible Brauer characters of $G$ lying in blocks with defect group $Q$.